logicplace/pm-dev-docs/Glossary.md

 Major terms are sorted alphabetically, but register names and stuff like that are organized under a section dedicated to them.
 Just use your browser's in-page search to find what you need!

+## Endianness

+Systems can be either Big Endian or Little Endian.
+The Pokémon mini is a little endian system.
+This refers to the byte order for multi-byte numbers.
+Since Pokémon mini is a 16-bit system, it stores numbers in at most 16-bits (at a time).
+When doing so, little endian stores the bytes as [least significant](#significant-bytes) first.

 ## Open-bus

 Open-bus is a state in which no hardware on a data path is actively responding to a request for data.
 In many cases this results in bus-capacitance driving ghost data to the CPU.
 This means that when reading from a non-existent hardware location, the CPU will see the last data on the path (read or write).
 This often means that reading from these locations will result in the data result of things being based around the last instruction byte used, such as an opcode or an immediate value.